 Certain occupations can increase your risk of a brain tumor.
 If possible, try to find work in a different environment.
 If it is unavoidable, take steps to protect yourself from exposure.
 Check with the National Institute for Occupational Safety and Health or the Environmental Protection Agency about any available protective guidelines.

-Secondary brain tumors come from other cancer sites in the body.
 Treatment can reduce the risk of a cancer spreading to the brain.
-Secondary brain tumors come most often from the following cancers:

 About brain tumors: A primer for patients and caregivers.
 American Brain Tumor Association website.
 Available at: